bibanon/bibanon/Sweet-Home-1985.md

 Created by reddit user /u/Hornswaggle in response to an /r/askreddit question:
 "You unexpectedly time-travel to 1985.
 You have no way back, ever.
 What do you do?"
 ---

+The original author seems to have "wrote himself into a hole".
+Another redditor has started a reboot of the series: http://www.reddit.com/r/1985sweet1985/comments/1yoivu/1985_reeboted_the_prologue/

+---